EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 Here’s the previous scene split into pages:

 Page 1
-- Carson shoots fire at the drug dealer’s car.
+- Carson shoots a blast of fire from his hands at a car.
-- James shoots frost at the car to put out the fire.
+- James shoots frost from his hands at the car to put out the fire.
 - The fire dissipates.
+- The driver hits the gas pedal.
 - The car takes off.

 Page 2
-- One of the drug dealers spots Faith in the road.
+- The driver spots Faith in the road.
-- The drug dealer reaches into the glove box.
+- The driver reaches into the glove box.
-- The drug dealer pulls out a gun.
+- The driver pulls out a gun from the glove box.
+- The driver leans out the window.
-- The drug dealer shoots at Faith.
+- The driver shoots the gun at Faith.

 Notice how the final atom acts as a sort of cliffhanger for each page.
 How will the heroes respond to the car escaping and where is it going?
 Does Faith get shot?
 These questions make us (hopefully) want to turn the page to find the answers.